China reports African swine fever outbreak on Hainan island, OIE says | Headlines

 - China

-China reported an outbreak of African swine fever (ASF) at a pig farm on Hainan island in the southern part of the country, the Paris-based World Organisation for Animal Health (OIE) said on Tuesday.
+China has reported an outbreak of African swine fever (ASF) at a pig farm on the island province of Hainan in the southern part of the country, the Paris-based World Organisation for Animal Health (OIE) said on Tuesday.

-African swine fever is harmless to humans but often deadly to pigs.

-The virus slashed pig and pork output in China, the world's top market, in recent years.
+The outbreak on a farm of 1,063 animals began on Oct.
+23 and was confirmed on Oct.
+31, the organisaion said, citing a report by Chinese authorities.
+African swine fever is harmless to humans but often fatal for pigs.
+After it reached China in August 2018 the virus wiped out 50% of the country's pigs within a year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)